 Alcohol is a drug that negatively affects large swaths of the American population; this is as true for attorneys and legal professionals as for everyone else.
 Even highly capable, successful attorneys who continue to represent clients well can end up leaning too heavily on alcohol.
 This is true across age, gender identification and job role.
 While the days of emphasizing alcohol at firm events has been reduced, lawyers and legal staff still have higher rates of alcohol consumption than the general population, whether in big law or a solo practitioner.
 Fortunately, law firms and organizations within the legal industry have begun to treat problem drinking as the serious medical issue it is.

-While plenty of speculation exists as to the reason, the bottom line is that problem drinking is a real concern.
+While plenty of speculation exists as to the reason many attorneys are at risk of substance use disorder, the bottom line is that problem drinking is a real concern.
 We cannot be healthy, happy, or our best professionally if alcohol plays too large of a role in our lives.

 Problem Drinking and Alcohol Dependency Statistics Among Lawyers